Our original Sensatori property brings you everything from sports to spa treatments with a touch of classic Greek style.

 - Top entertainment

 - Choice of rooms and suites

 Food & Drink

 Sensatori Crete offers Full Board Plus with buffet breakfast, lunch and dinner.

 Breakfast is served in the buffet restaurant, and an adults-only breakfast is available in the Red Saffron Tavern.
 Lunch is served in the Tex Mex and the buffet restaurant.
 Dinner is served in the buffet restaurant, Tex Mex, Red Saffron Tavern and Five Flavour Thai Oriental restaurant.
 Branded alcoholic and non-alcoholic drinks by the glass in all bars in between meals.
 Draught beer, house wine, soft drinks with meals in the buffet restaurant, Tex Mex, Five Flavour Thai and Red Saffron Tavern.

 With a neighbouring hot tub.

 For breakfast, lunch and dinner.
-Comes complete with buffet stations, show cooking and children’s buffet, plus an adults-only seating area during dinner.
+Comes complete with buffet stations, a salad bar and a children’s buffet, plus an adults-only seating area during dinner.
 Gentlemen are asked to wear smart shorts or long trousers, smart polo or tee shirts and closed shoes in the evenings.

 Red saffron Greek taverna

 A contemporary Greek taverna that also offers buffet meals.
 When the weather’s nice, food is prepared outdoors on a stone barbecue.
-During the summer months there's an adults-only breakfast.
+During July and August there's an adults-only breakfast.
 Reservations are required.
 Gentlemen are required to wear long trousers to dinner.